Madurai Kamaraj University: Rankings

+The National Institutional Ranking Framework (NIRF) ranked Madurai Kamaraj University 63rd among universities in India in 2024.
+The QS World University Rankings ranked the university 310 in Asia in 2025.

 Academics

 There are 121 colleges and institutions under MKU which include 16 aided colleges, 24 autonomous colleges (including both government and self-financed), 4 constituent colleges, 1 MKU college, 5 MKU evening colleges, 57 self-financed colleges and 14 approved institutions.
 Currently, the university consists of 77 renowned Departments and 20 renowned Schools as a whole.